 De Keyzer has been captivated by the power structures as well as the impact of power on society.
-Among other international political situations, he captured include the fall of the Soviet Union, the religious fanaticism in the United States, and the decline of Cuba.
+Among other international political situations, he captured the fall of the Soviet Union, religious fanaticism in the United States, and the decline of Cuba.

 What De Keyzer’s photos show

 With unprecedented access to the country officially known as the Democratic People’s Republic of Korea, De Keyzer managed to document over 200 locations courtesy of his travel agent KoryoTours.

 The images include the orderly architecture of tourist landmarks, state monuments, schools, social places, the closeness of private homes, and the spectacular natural landscapes of North Korea.
 Overall, most of the images captured showcase daily life in North Korea.

 Some of the areas De Keyzer took photos of is the then newly launched Monsu Waterpark, Masikyrong Ski Resort, the Pyongyang Zoo, as well as the contemporary skyscrapers that the leader of the state Kim Jong-un had constructed in the context of his desire to find a socialist dream country.

 Speaking of his journey across the state, De Keyzer states:

 I was brought from A to B by two guides, mostly young women, in a minivan with a driver.
 When we arrived, there was usually a speech by a local guide to be translated, and after all that, there was very little time to take pictures.
 A lot of places were ‘no photography’ as well, even the most propagandistic ones like the Army museum in Pyongyang.
 I was not allowed to take even one step on my own.
 Never to leave the hotel.
 I tried to make as many images as I could, even the ones that were not allowed.
 The guides knew that in the end, I had to submit all the images anyway.”